Ashland, Kentucky: Local government

 Ashland is governed by a City Manager form of government.
 The government switched from a council-manager to a city commissioner-manager form of government in 1950.
 The City Manager is the chief administrative officer for the city who reports to a Board of Commissioners.
 Department heads ranging from the Police to Public Works report to the City Manager.
-The City Manager is currently Michael Graese.
+The interim City Manager is currently Tony Grubb.

 The Mayor of Ashland is elected for a four-year term and is not term-limited.
 The mayor presides over City Commission meetings, is a voting member of the City Commission and represents the city at major functions.
-The current mayor is Matt Perkins.
+The current mayor is Chuck D. Charles.

-Ashland's current City Commission members are Mayor Matt Perkins and Commissioners Josh Blanton, Amanda Clark, Marty Gute and Cheryl Wooten Spriggs.
+Ashland's current City Commission members are Mayor Chuck Charles and Commissioners Marty Gute, Sonny Martin, Tim Renfroe and D.J Rymer.

 In 1925, a new city hall was erected at the corner of 17th Street and Greenup Avenue.